tho-win/isa/README.md

 http://localhost:8000/ is the homepage.

+http://localhost:8000/about shows basic information about our marketplace.

 http://localhost:8000/users/ shows some basic info about all users available in the dataset for demo purposes.

 http://localhost:8000/posts/ shows some basic info about all posts available in the dataset for demo purposes.

 http://localhost:8000/specialposts shows the latest post, post with most remaining swipes and lowest prices.

+http://localhost:8000/signup is the sign up page for user to create new account.

+http://localhost:8000/login is the page signed up users use to log in.

 Services: